bright/new-www/content/blog/telehealth-video-conferencing-software.md

 * a software developer's perspective on what’s important when choosing a provider;
 * what to look for when choosing a solution dedicated for healthcare;
 * what video conferencing providers are available and the most popular in 2024.

+This year started with some of our clients asking us to help explore the possibilities of shifting from one of the major video providers [Twilio that will decommission its video API by the end of 2024](https://www.twilio.com/en-us/changelog/programmable-video-eol-notice).
+This has put a lot of stress on some organizations, forcing them to act fast and look for a substitute.

+The mentioned provider highlights ZOOM as a potential replacement, but given the backlash of the 2020 data breach, and constant phishing attacks performed in ZOOM’s direction it’s hard to be 100% confident about its stability and safety.
+In all fairness, ZOOM has done a lot of work to improve their safety and no major breach has happened since 2020, but being one of the leaders always puts you in the “hacker spotlight”.

+**In this article, we will provide key information you need to make an educated decision when choosing a video conferencing tool**.